laeticiamng/emotionscare/src/types/README.md

 This directory contains all the official type definitions for the application.
 These types serve as the single source of truth for data structures throughout the codebase.

+All modules must import their data types from this directory.
+Do not create local or duplicated type definitions elsewhere in the project.

 ## Guidelines for Type Definitions

 1. **Single Source of Truth**: Each concept should have one definitive type definition.